msysbio/CellScanner/docs/tutorials/gui.md

 Model training should be fast (within one minute).
 Model performance files will be stored in a sub-folder in your specified output folder (if you did not specify one, then in the CellScanner folder, in `cellscanner/scripts`).
 The sub-folder name starts with `working_files` and ends with a time stamp.
+Please note that if training is rerun, training result files can be overwritten if no new output folder is specified.
-It contains the input files and another folder called `model`, in which you will find a number of files encoding the trained neural network, a file called `model_statistics.csv` and two html files, `umap_Before_filtering.html` and `umap_After_filtering.html`, which will open in your browser when clicked.
+The `working_files` folder contains the input files and another folder called `model`, in which you will find a number of files encoding the trained neural network, a file called `model_statistics.csv` and two html files, `umap_Before_filtering.html` and `umap_After_filtering.html`, which will open in your browser when clicked.
-The first shows a UMAP projection before and the second one after filtering.
+The first shows a UMAP projection before and the second one after filtering of events.
-The `model_statistics.csv` file contains information about classification performance, including accuracy, precision, recall, F1 score and the confusion matrix.
+The **`model_statistics.csv` file contains information about classification performance, including accuracy, precision, recall, F1 score and the confusion matrix**.

 This is the confusion matrix for our tutorial files: